michael6gledhill/Ultimate-Photo-Metadata-Manipulator/README.md

 1. Click the green **"Code"** button at the top of this page
 2. Click **"Download ZIP"**
 3. Right-click the ZIP file → Extract All
-4. Move the extracted folder to your Documents
+4. Move the extracted folder to your Downloads

 **STEP 2: Install Python**